 The doctorate program is designed to enable graduate students to become competitive in an academic job market, and we encourage students to participate in production to the degree that it advances their profiles as emerging scholars in performance studies.
 Our doctoral program is not an M.F.A. program.
-However, graduate students whose performance work coincides with their research have a variety of opportunities to cultivate their skills as artists, from the first year Lab Run festival of new work to courses in directing and performance art.
-After the first year, students can also apply to direct lower-budget production slots in our black-box theater as well as productions in our Main Stage season.
+However, graduate students whose performance work coincides with their research have a variety of opportunities to cultivate their skills as artists, from the Performance Practicum class to courses in directing and performance art.
+After the first year, students can also apply to direct a Workshop production or to choreograph a piece for our Berkeley Dance Project.

 How can I contact a graduate faculty member?

 The profiles, research interests, and contact information of our faculty are available on the website.
 After studying their biographies and research information, you can contact those whose interests are closest to yours.
-You can also contact Professor Catherine Cole, the Head Graduate Advisor in Performance Studies (email@example.com).
+You can also contact the Head Graduate Advisor in Performance Studies, Professor SanSan Kwan <email@example.com>.